unionai/unionai-docs/source/integrations/enabling-azure-resources/index.md

 This is independent of the permissions granted to users and machine applications through Union's role-based access control (see [User management](../../administration/user-management.md)).
 But, the two types of permissions are related.

-For example, for a user (or machine application) to have read access to a Blob Storage Container, two things are required:
+For example, for a user (or machine application) to have read access to a blob storage container, two things are required:

 * The user (or machine application) must have **execute** permission for the project and domain where the code that does the reading resides.
 * The domain must have read permission for the blob storage container.